Eslicdm/service-app/ServiceApp.md

 * Spring AMQP - RabbitMQ
 * Kafka
 * Spring Validation
 * Testing:

   * Spring Test
   * JUnit
   * Mockito
   * Testcontainers
+  * WireMock

 * Spring Cloud:

   * Netflix Eureka Server (Registry)
   * Netflix Eureka Client
   * Gateway
   * Config

 * Redis
 * Flyway

 ## Domain: Diagram

-* Follow TDD and make a test for each commit/task (when applicable)
 * **member-service**: some Manager can CRUD Members
 * **pricing-service**: have 3 choices (free, half price, full price), and can edit their price and text description.
 And can see how many Members selected some choice
 * **service-app-registry** register all services in the network
 * **service-app-infra** handles all the infra (docker-compose, databases, keycloak, rabbitmq, kafka, redis, etc)
 * **service-app-gateway**: organize routes, auth, ratelimiter, load balancer
 * **Landing-Feature**: show the 3 choices and description.
 Some AI (user send a text and AI help make decision).
 Some Video
 * **Member-Feature**: show the Member list and CRUD
 * **Pricing-Feature**: show the prices and CRUD
 * **Auth-Feature**: make the auth flow

 ## Later:
-* Kafka to get Member service requests from landing page, and show in the member-service so the Manager can add

 * **notification-service**: send email to Member saying that the Service was confirmed
 * Add translation for PT-br
-* create readme for each service, and some diagram
+* create readme for each service, and some diagram (Excalidraw, C4)

 ## To-do:

 **Current:**

-* send a price message to member-service using rabbitmq and cache it with redis
+* change reative gateway to use virtual threads
-* get the prices in the member-feature and show
+* configure kafka to receive the request from the landing page
-* Feature Landing, create 3 cards with the price and description
+* change the keycloak login to auth0